gitter-badger/tonal/milestones.md

 Fluent speakers can create words/utterances and sets of those words/utterances. (this may be a second application, but in any case saving a frequency contour is a needed functionality).

 Selecting between different fluent speakers' voices (male/female), and training with multiple fluent speakers' examples.

+Tonal minimal pairs testing of the hearing and the speech (e.g., mai, mai, mai, mai, mai - new wood doesn't burn does it?).